abbaspour/auth0-custom-domain-reverse-proxy-collection/caddy/README.md

 These variables are automatically set in the `.env` file by Terraform.

-## SSL Certificates
+## SSL/TLS Certificates

-Caddy is configured to use Let's Encrypt certificates from the standard location.
-The certificates are obtained using the scripts in the `../letsencrypt/` directory.
+SSL/TLS certificates are managed by Terraform.
+Caddy uses the certificates that are generated and managed by the Terraform configuration.

 ## Troubleshooting

 - Check the logs with `make log`
 - Ensure the `.env` file exists and contains the required variables
-- Verify that the SSL certificates exist in the expected location
 - Make sure Caddy is installed and available in your PATH